-Inventory Tax Credit: Support repeal of the local inventory tax with a gradual transition to offset the loss of this revenue stream until a local mechanism is established for the replacement of such state funding.
+Inventory Tax Credit: Support repeal of the local inventory tax with a transition to offset the loss of this revenue stream until a mechanism is established for the replacement of such state funding.
 Oppose efforts to repeal or restrict the inventory tax credit program so long as the local inventory tax exists.

 Property Tax Assessments: Support legislation to promote uniformity and to simplify the procedures for property owners contesting their property tax assessments.
 Oppose efforts to undermine the Louisiana Tax Commission's constitutional authority to oversee assessments, including change orders, omitted property assessments and supplemental assessments.
-Support legislation to clarify existing law concerning assessments.
-Support assessments and supplemental assessmental assessments and supplemental assessments and supplemental assessments.
-Support legislation to clarify existing law concerning assessments.
+Support legislation to clarify existing law concerning assessment procedures, including change orders, omitted property assessments and supplemental assessments.
 Support appropriate and necessary reforms to the property tax system.
 Support legislation and changes in the Louisiana Tax Commission rules and regulations to improve the accuracy and fairness of the methods and procedures used in the assessment and valuation process.
 Oppose efforts by assessors to tax component parts of motor vehicles.
 Support the current use value system for determining the assessed value of property that is classified as agriculture, timberlands, horticulture and marshlands.